greytdepression/traitor/README.md

 ## Quick Start
-Zig's standard library already has trait helpers in the form of std.meta.trait that lets you query a type for declarations and fields by name.
+Zig's standard library already has trait helpers in the form of std.meta.trait that let you query a type for declarations and fields by name.
 Traitor works in a more Rust inspired way.
 You define a trait by building a struct that contains all the desired fields, declarations, and functions.
 ```zig